uname -p

 # Dump the mysql database with the current date and compress it.

-#Save the mysql password in a file and specify the path below
+# Save the mysql password in a file and specify the password file

 cd $BKUPDIR